Get E-Book

 const env = parseEnv("PORT=0\nLOG_LEVEL=test\n");

-assert.equal(process.env.PORT, undefined);
+assert.equal(process.env.PORT, before);

 No global process state changed.
 A test can parse several cases without cleaning up process.env after each one.

-It is also useful for validation.
+It is also useful before validation -

 import { readFileSync } from "node:fs";